Bookmaker.eu Review and Information

 Bookmaker maintains a long list of telephone numbers for various customer needs.
 The toll-free number listed for my country worked, and I was speaking with a human being after just a few rings.
 My question about currency support was answered quickly in plain English.

-You can also email Bookmaker's customer support team via this online form.
+You can also email Bookmaker's customer support team via their online form.
 I got a response about a language support question within fifteen minutes.
 That may be because my question was such a simple one to answer – but either way, it's an impressive turnaround time.

 Bookmaker.eu promises immediate around the clock service on its live chat platform.
 Unfortunately, either the live chat service was down, or it was busy, or maybe it was outright closed when I tested it for this review.
 I attempted again in an hour or two, and when it didn't work, I sent an email via the contact form.
 I didn't get a good answer back, except that I should clear my cache and try again.
 That was a disappointing experience, but I'm willing to chalk it up to a tech glitch rather than any oversight on the part of the site.